TomHames/mock-weather-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-View code live at: https://codesandbox.io/s/1rpz6nvonj
+View project live at: https://codesandbox.io/s/1rpz6nvonj

-This project is based off the following template: https://codepen.io/tomhames/pen/ergqaz
+Project is based off the following template: https://codepen.io/tomhames/pen/ergqaz

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).